competor/PuzzleScript/README.md

 ## Known bugs

+* Mute button won't work.

-* When you click EXPORT to make html, `titlescreen` BGM doesn't be played, because of ["Autoplay policy"](https://developer.chrome.com/blog/autoplay/) of your browser (You need to interact (click, tap, etc.) to allow the audio.)
+* When you click EXPORT or SHARE your file, `titlescreen` BGM doesn't be played, because of ["Autoplay policy"](https://developer.chrome.com/blog/autoplay/) of your browser (You need to interact (click, tap, etc.) to allow the audio.)
 But when you upload this html file for itch.io or somewhere, and if you "click to start" the game, it will work correctly.

 ## See Also